Dio-plutus/RelPermApp/README.md

 # Relative Permeability App

-**An interactive web app that plots relative permeability curves based on modified Brooks-Corey model**
+**An interactive app that plots relative permeability curves based on modified Brooks-Corey model**

 ## Try it live